oeru/wenotes/README.md

 This is a very quick rendering of
 [WikiEducator Widget:WEnotes](http://WikiEducator.org/Widget:WEnotes)
 and [WikiEducator Widget:WEnotesPost](http://WikiEducator.org/Widget:WEnotesPost)
 as a WordPress plugin.
-It adds shortcodes similar arguments to the widgets.
+It adds shortcodes with similar arguments to the widgets:

 * [WEnotes tag="wikieducator" count="20"]
 * [WEnotesPost tag="wikieducator" button="Post a WEnote"]